myntra/goscheduler/README.md

 ## 13. Delete Schedule API
 This API cancels a schedule based on its ID, handles different deletion scenarios, and returns the appropriate response with the deleted schedule or error information.
+On deleting a cron schedule, all the children runs will also be deleted.

-After a particular schedule is deleted, if we run the GET Schedules API (/goscheduler/schedules/{scheduleId}), it will give a response where the "active" parameter of the schedule is set to "FALSE".
+After a particular schedule is deleted, if we run this delete schedule API again, it would give "No Schedules found".
 ### Method: DELETE
 ```
 http://localhost:8080/goscheduler/schedules/1497b35c-1a21-11ee-8689-ceaebc99522c